Tinkerer recreates Razer's triple-screen laptop

 Of course, this DIY Valerie is no way comparable, spec-wise, to Razer's prototype.
 The two additional 16-inch monitors get their power through USB ports, instead of requiring power cables, but come with relatively low 1,366x768 resolution as opposed to Razer's crisp 4K behemoths.
 Beyond that, there is also the fact that the two side screens are glued to the main chassis using epoxy glue instead of screws, so there is no guarantee of durability.

-However, the video does show that if Razer doesn't end up selling a triple-screen laptop, someone out there will.
+Still, the video shows that if Razer doesn't end up selling a triple-screen laptop, someone out there will.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.